ananddeepsingh/angular-accordion/README.md

 # Accordion

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.

+## how to start this app?

+1. install all the dependency using npm install
+2. start angular server using this command i.e., --> ng serve (--port 8000 if required)
+3. app will start
+4. Any query?
+Email me singh.ananddeep@gmail.com

 ## Development server